 Stories are engaging, engagements develop relationships, opportunities arise from relationships… and yes, what follows is sales.

 It’s a network of people.
 People who want to be speaking and interacting and sharing views on particular topics that can range from absolutely anything to anything else.
-There are no boundaries.